Snake in the Garden

-Snake in the Garden is the seventeenth episode of the second season of Scandal.
-It premiered on March 28, 2013 in the U.S.
+"Snake in the Garden" is the seventeenth episode of the second season of Scandal.
+It premiered on ABC on March 28, 2013.

-The episode marks the first appearance of Joe Morton and the first mention of Operation Remington both of which would continue to play key roles throughout the second and third seasons.
-Morton would also become a series regular for the 5th to 7th seasons of the series.
+The episode marks the first appearance of Joe Morton and the first mention of Operation Remington both of which would continue to play key roles throughout the remainder of the second and third seasons.

 Plot

 Fitz asks Jake to find more information from the same source that leaked the location of the Kashfar hostages hinting at a promotion if he is successful.

-Cyrus locates Charlie and asks him to investigate Jake.

 Across town David returns home to find his apartment ransacked.
 He hears someone in his apartment and hides, seeing only the shoes of the burglar as they retreat.
 Shaken up he relocates to Olivia's offices.

 As Huck and Quinn tail CIA director Osborne they realize they've been made as he makes his way to Olivia's building.
 They warn Olivia that he is coming and she hides Wendy's flash drive which Jake, who is watching through the cameras he has in her apartment, sees.
 The two have a tense meeting and Osborne tell her to back off.
 While he is at Olivia's apartment the cameras Jake is using malfunction.

 The next morning Hollis Doyle arrives at Olivia's offices with his fourth ex-wife and a video of his daughter Maybelle telling him she has been kidnapped and he needs to wire 20 million dollars to a secret account.
 His wife is moved to tears but Doyle believes that his daughter orchestrated the entire thing in order to access his money after he cut her off for being a drug addict.
 He asks the team to locate his daughter but refuses to pay any money in order to ensure her safety.
 While the team search for Maybelle, Hollis is sent a package that contains Maybelle's ear but remains unmoved until he is sent video evidence of Maybelle missing the ear.
 The team sends half the money to the kidnapper and then send the other half after they see Maybelle is alive.
 They bring her to a hospital where she tells them her ex-boyfriend was the kidnapper.